joedougherty/sqlite3_concurrent_writes_test_suite/README.md

 Each of my tests will be in the form of a function that lives in `test_parallel_writes.py`.

-Here's an snippet to demonstrate.
+Here's a snippet to demonstrate.

     import pytest